-It is a violation of this policy for anyone to make a false allegation of Sexual Harassment in bad faith.
-Corrective action/sanctions may be imposed on individuals who in bad faith make false allegations of Sexual Harassment.
+It is a violation of this policy for anyone to make a false allegation of sexual harassment in bad faith.
+Corrective action/sanctions may be imposed on individuals who in bad faith make such false allegations.

 The absence of a finding of a policy violation is not equivalent to finding that the Complainant acted in bad faith.